 Palo Alto Park Checklist

-• SPF 50+ sunscreen and bug spray — parks like Rinconada Park see active mosquitoes and wood ticks May through October.
+• SPF 50+ sunscreen and bug spray: parks like Rinconada Park see active mosquitoes and wood ticks May through October.
 Reapply sunscreen every 90 minutes.

-• One water bottle per person — drinking fountains exist at most Palo Alto parks but occasionally go offline for maintenance.
+• One water bottle per person: drinking fountains exist at most Palo Alto parks but occasionally go offline for maintenance.
 Pack heat-stable snacks: grapes, apples, trail mix hold up better than chocolate in summer heat.

 Best Times to Visit

-Palo Alto Parks — Frequently Asked Questions
+Palo Alto Parks, Frequently Asked Questions

 What are the best parks for kids near Palo Alto, CA?

 Our 2026 guide picks 6 standout parks within about 20 miles of Palo Alto.
-The top picks include Rinconada Park, Peers Park and Cornelis Bol Park — each chosen for kid-friendly layout, parent reviews, and how well it holds up on a weekend visit.
+The top picks include Rinconada Park, Peers Park and Cornelis Bol Park, each chosen for kid-friendly layout, parent reviews, and how well it holds up on a weekend visit.

 What is the closest park to Palo Alto?

 Rinconada Park is the closest pick at about 1 miles from Palo Alto.
-It's the easiest one to fit into a weekday afternoon — short drive, low commitment, easy to leave early if the kids melt down.
+It's the easiest one to fit into a weekday afternoon, short drive, low commitment, easy to leave early if the kids melt down.

 When is the best time to visit parks in Palo Alto?

-In North Texas, before 10 a.m. or after 6 p.m. from May through September — playground surfaces and slides can reach 150°F by midday in summer.
+In California, playground surfaces and slides can reach 150°F by midday in direct summer sun, worse in inland valleys than along the coast.
+Before 10 a.m. or after 6 p.m. is the safer window statewide.
 Spring (March–May) and fall (October–November) work all day.
 Saturday mornings are busiest thanks to youth sports; weekday afternoons are quietest.